Why are there no salmon in the upper Shannon? : Part 2 – Management of Parteen fish pass

 But in reality, serious consideration should be given to moving the hatchery upstream altogether.
 It hasn’t achieved much where it is, and there are these problems of separating fish.
 This of course would be a very expensive option, but why not?

 - PS: ESB claim in their 2013 annual report that “The adult salmon trap [at Parteen weir is now] operated [from] the period 17th October to the 2nd of January with free passage allowed for all fish before and after this period”.
-This change is likely to responsible for the increase in the salmon run from less than 200 fish in 2009 to over 1600 wild and hatchery fish in 2013.
+But this is not true either as fish have to go through the pipe into the raceway.
+Salmon cannot use the pass by themselves to access the upper Shannon.
+The fact that they are trapping salmon now (for most of the year?) is likely to responsible for the increase in the salmon run from less than 200 fish in 2009 to over 1600 wild and hatchery fish in 2013.
 We would like to see this being independently verified, as they have also made claims about the operation of elvers traps which we have shown to be false.
 But the ESB will also need to explain why no salmon passed upstream at Ardnacrusha in 2010 (obviously the fish lift was not operated) and why in 2008 and 2009 that the run for the Shannon went so low (only a couple of hundred fish) – from graph in their 2013 annual report.